Issuing policies

 If dashboard issuing is enabled for your product, you can also create applications on the Root management dashboard, provided you have defined an application schema to capture the application parameters.
 As an optional feature, dashboard users can also send a quote summary PDF to the policyholder via email at this step.

-Applications persist on Root (they do not expire), and can be reviewed and managed on the Root management dashboard.
+Applications persist on Root and can be reviewed and managed on the Root management dashboard, they don't expire.
 This allows you to complete any underwriting checks before issuing the policy.
 To make changes to an application, you can requote it by applying a new quote package.

 Step 4: Add a payment method